OpenNTI/nti.docs.platform.enduser/adminguide/managesiteusers.rst

 .. image:: images/awardcred.png

 The credit should now be listed in the learner's transcript.
 You can edit or delete credit by clicking on the gear icon and selecting "Edit" or "Delete."
+Learners can view their transcript from within their profile.

 .. note:: Please note, course completion can also award credit.
 If you'd like to automatically award credit for course completion, please see the Course Creation and Setup guide here: https://help.nextthought.com/adminguide/createcourse.html